MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

    - Add **Group Owners** and **Group Members** that you want to use and test in this sample.
    - Select **Create**.

-For more information, see [Manage Microsoft Entra groups and group membership](/entra/fundamentals/how-to-manage-groups)
+For more information, see [Manage Microsoft Entra groups and group membership](/entra/fundamentals/how-to-manage-groups).

 ### Configure security groups

-You have two different options available to you on how you can further configure your application to receive the groups claim.
+You have the following options on how you can further configure your application to receive the groups claim:

-1. Receive all the groups that the signed-in user is assigned to in a Microsoft Entra ID tenant, included nested groups.
+- Receive all the groups that the signed-in user is assigned to in a Microsoft Entra ID tenant, included nested groups.
 For more information, see the section [Configure your application to receive all the groups the signed-in user is assigned to, including nested groups](#configure-your-application-to-receive-all-the-groups-the-signed-in-user-is-assigned-to-including-nested-groups).

-1. Receive the groups claim values from a filtered set of groups that your application is programmed to work with.
-For more information, see the section [Configure your application to receive the groups claim values from a filtered set of groups a user may be assigned to](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to).
+- Receive the groups claim values from a filtered set of groups that your application is programmed to work with.
+For more information, see the section [Configure your application to receive the groups claim values from a filtered set of groups a user might be assigned to](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of- ).
 This option isn't available in the [Microsoft Entra ID Free edition](https://www.microsoft.com/security/business/microsoft-entra-pricing).

 > [!NOTE]
 > To get the on-premise group's `samAccountName` or `On Premises Group Security Identifier` instead of the group ID, see the section [Prerequisites for using group attributes synchronized from Active Directory](/entra/identity/hybrid/connect/how-to-connect-fed-group-claims#prerequisites-for-using-group-attributes-synchronized-from-active-directory) in [Configure group claims for applications by using Microsoft Entra ID](/entra/identity/hybrid/connect/how-to-connect-fed-group-claims).